Glen Hansard: 1990–2006: The Frames, Swell Season and Once

-Hansard quit school at age 13 to begin busking on local Dublin streets.
-He formed his own band The Frames in 1990, and the group have been gigging regularly in Ireland since.
-Hansard came to international attention as guitar player Outspan Foster in the 1991 Alan Parker film The Commitments.
-He has often stated that he regretted taking the role because he felt it distracted him from his music career.
+Hansard formed his own band, the Frames, in 1990 and the group played regularly in Ireland.
+He came to international attention as guitar player Outspan Foster in the 1991 Alan Parker film The Commitments, which was shot on location in Dublin and won four Bafta awards.
+He said that while he enjoyed the role, the fame "did a number" on him and some of his co-stars.
 In 2003, he presented the television programme Other Voices: Songs from a Room, which showcased Irish music talent on RTÉ.

-On 22 April 2006, he released his first album without The Frames, The Swell Season, on Overcoat Recordings in collaboration with Czech singer and multi-instrumentalist Markéta Irglová, Marja Tuhkanen from Finland on violin and viola, and Bertrand Galen from France on cello.
-Hansard also spent part of 2006 in front of the cameras for the music-infused Irish film Once, in which Hansard plays a Dublin busker, and Irglová an immigrant street vendor.
-The film had its United States premiere at the Sundance Film Festival in 2007 and received the Festival's World Cinema Audience Award.
+In 2006, he released his first album without the Frames, The Swell Season, on Overcoat Recordings, in collaboration with the Czech singer and multi-instrumentalist Markéta Irglová, Marja Tuhkanen from Finland on violin and viola, and Bertrand Galen from France on cello.